Exploring the Limits of Domain-Adaptive Training for Detoxifying Large-Scale Language Models: Evaluation Protocols

 In this work, we follow prior work \cite{welbl2021challenges,gehman2020realtoxicityprompts} and perform both automatic evaluation and human evaluation to measure an LM's tendency to generate toxic language.

 \textbf{Automatic Evaluation} relies on Perspective API, an online automated model for toxic language and hate speech detection.
 As discussed in the recent work \citep{xu2021detoxifying,welbl2021challenges,gehman2020realtoxicityprompts}, such a model is imperfect and demonstrates biases against different demographic groups.
 Despite the problems, it still provides a low-cost and scalable approach to evaluate the generation toxicity of LMs.
-Moreover, both our study in Section~\ref{sec:human_eval} and \citet{welbl2021challenges} find that the toxicity scores from Perspective API are strongly correlated with human evaluation, thus it is meaningful to approximately measure LM toxicity.
+Moreover, both our study in Section~\ref{sec:human_eval} and \citet{welbl2021challenges} find that the toxicity scores from Perspective API are strongly correlated with human evaluation, thus it is meaningful to approximately measure LM toxicity. {We note that \href{https://support.perspectiveapi.com/s/about-the-api-faqs}{Perspective API update the models regularly.
+The scores returned by Perspective API may change over time.} The toxicity scores reported in the following sections were evaluated before May 2022. }

 We use the \textit{full} set of the prompts~(around 100k) from \textsc{RealToxicityPrompt} benchmark \citep{gehman2020realtoxicityprompts} to evaluate LM generations via Perspective API in terms of \textbf{\emph{Expected Maximum Toxicity}} and \textbf{\emph{Toxicity Probability}}.
 Specifically, \emph{Expected Maximum Toxicity} evaluates the worst-case generation by calculating the maximum toxicity scores over 25 generations under the same prompt with different random seeds, and averaging the maximum toxicity scores over all prompts. \emph{Toxicity Probability} estimates the empirical frequency of generating toxic language, which evaluates the probability of generating a toxic continuation ({\sc{Toxicity}} >= 0.5) at least \textit{once} over 25 generations for all prompts.
 We follow \citet{gehman2020realtoxicityprompts} and restrict the generations up to 20 tokens or below.
 We present the automatic evaluation of five LMs with different parameter sizes in Table~\ref{tab:standard}.